svenvc/zinc/zinc-http-components-paper.md

 The most commonly used technique to track state across different request/response cycles is the use of so called cookies.
-Cookies are basically key/value pairs connected to a specific domain.
+Cookies are basically key/value pairs connected to a specific server domain.
 Using a special header, the server asks the client to remember or update the value of a cookie for a domain.
 On subsequent requests to the same domain, the client will use a special header to present the cookie and its remembered value again to the server.
+Semantically, the server manages a variable's value on the client.

 As we saw before, a ZnClient instance is essentially stateful.
 It not only tries to reuse a network connection but it also maintains a session using a ZnUserAgentSession object.
 One of the main functions of this session object is to manage cookies, just like your browser does.
-ZnCookie objects are held in a ZnCookieJar inside the session object.
+ZnCookie objects are held in a ZnCookieJar object inside the session object.

 Cookie handling will happen automatically.
 This is a hypothetical example of how this might work,